-19. HANDLING STAFF MATTERS
+20. HANDLING STAFF MATTERS

-- a A matter personal to a member of staff that is being considered by a meeting of Policy & Resources Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of Policy & Resources Committee or if not available, the vice-chairman (if there is one) of Policy & Resources Committee of absence occasioned by illness or other reason and that person shall report such absence, if above 7 days, to Policy & Resources Committee at its next meeting. - The Chairman of Policy & Resources Committee or in their absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Policy & Resources Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Policy & Resources Committee or in his absence, the Vice-Chairman of Policy & Resources Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Policy & Resources Committee.
+- a A matter personal to a member of staff that is being considered by a meeting of Policy & Resources Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of Policy & Resources Committee or if not available, the vice-chair (if there is one) of Policy & Resources Committee of absence occasioned by illness or other reason and that person shall report such absence, if above 7 days, to Policy & Resources Committee at its next meeting. - The Chairs of Committees shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk (ref. standing order 16 (xvii)).
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Policy & Resources Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Policy & Resources Committee or in his absence, the Vice-Chair of Policy & Resources Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Policy & Resources Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chair or vice-chair of Policy & Resources Committee, this shall be communicated to Chair of the Council which shall be reported back and progressed by resolution of the Grievance Panel which will

-- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chairman or vice-chairman of Policy & Resources Committee, this shall be communicated to Chairman of the Council which shall be reported back and progressed by resolution of the Grievance Panel which will exclude the Chairman or Vice-Chairman of Policy & Resources Committee to which the grievance applies - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- exclude the Chair or Vice-Chair of Policy & Resources Committee to which the grievance applies. - Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records.

-20. RESPONSIBILITIES TO PROVIDE INFORMATION
+21. RESPONSIBILITIES TO PROVIDE INFORMATION